-Blue Horizon, a pure-play impact investor in the future of food, partners up with Swiss Education Group (SEG) to integrate the latest food technology trends into the programs offered at Culinary Arts Academy Switzerland (CAAS).
+Blue Horizon, a pure-play impact investor in the future of food, integrates the latest food technology trends into the programs offered at Culinary Arts Academy Switzerland (CAAS).

 This partnership aims to integrate Blue Horizon’s expertise into food trends, entrepreneurship, and alternative protein components offered within CAAS programs, including the Master of Arts in Hospitality and Tourism Entrepreneurship, the Bachelor of Arts in Vegetarian Culinary Arts, and the Master of Arts in Culinary Business Management.
 Blue Horizon will also open the door to exciting internships to our students within their portfolio of start-ups.
 This will be an opportunity for these start-ups and fast-growing companies to exchange knowledge and ideas with future culinary leaders.